 When considering sourcing alternatives for IT services, buyers must make a fundamental decision on structure.
-Do you want a single provider or multiple providers?
+Do you want a single IT provider or multiple IT providers?

 Both have their pros and cons.
 Neither of the approaches is wrong.
 But each presents unique challenges, both in operations and in provider management.

 When IT outsourcing initially evolved, very few buyers gave any thought to splitting the provision of services and using multiple providers.
 The big focus was on handing all of internal IT to a provider because that decision came with end-to-end accountability.
 The biggest concern was to ensure that the client did not interject itself into the workflow processes to the extent that it abrogated provider accountability.

 Benefits of multiple providers

 Recently, splitting the service provision among two or more providers has gained popularity – it's a way to provide "competitive tension" between two or more providers.
 Buyers can compete any addition or change to their services so they can receive the best pricing.
 It also permits the movement of scope between providers who have current knowledge of the client environment and have contracts in place, should there be service issues.

 Today, buyers use a multi-provider solution to gain "best-of-breed" providers for specific portions of the overall scope.
 Perhaps one provider is better at applications support than infrastructure or another has a specific strength in a particular area such as SAP services.